-- The cost and healing time increase when an ulcer is left untreated and deteriorates; it would cost patients $2000 – $3000 to treat an infected ulcer and up to $45,000 for amputation should the situation worsens.
+- The cost and healing time increase when an ulcer is left unmanageed and deteriorates; it would cost patients $2000 – $3000 to manage an infected ulcer and up to $45,000 for amputation should the situation worsens.

-But, good news is that, with prompt treatment, up to 80% of diagnosed cases can recover.
+But, good news is that, with prompt care management, up to 80% of diagnosed cases can recover.

-Early diagnosis and efficient treatment of diabetic foot ulceration is essential in order to avoid limb amputation and to preserve the quality of life for diabetic patients.
+Early diagnosis and efficient care management of diabetic foot ulceration is essential in order to avoid limb amputation and to preserve the quality of life for diabetic patients.